 Professionals that become aware of a child that is being privately fostered should encourage the parent / carer to inform the MASH of the arrangement or contact the MASH themselves if they think parents / carers may not have done so already.

-Children with Special Educational Needs and / or Disabilities signs; and
+23. Children with Special Educational Needs and / or Disabilities additional safeguarding challenges.

-Our Trust recognises that pupils with special educational needs and / or disabilities can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include: